-Associated Risks Related to Investing in Video Game & Esports Companies: Video Game & Esports companies may have limited product lines, markets, financial resources or personnel.
+Associated Risks Related to Investing in Cloud Computing Companies: Cloud Computing companies may have limited product lines, markets, financial resources or personnel.
 These companies typically face intense competition and potentially rapid product obsolescence.
-Video Game & Esports companies may be dependent on one or a small number of product or product franchises for a significant portion of their revenue and profits.
-They may also be subject to shifting consumer preferences, including preferences with respect to gaming console platforms, and changes in consumer discretionary spending.
-Video Game & Esports companies may be adversely impacted by government regulations, and may be subject to additional regulatory oversight with regard to privacy concerns and cybersecurity risk.
-Recently, Video Game & Esports companies have faced enhanced regulatory scrutiny, and certain regulators have at times suspended the issuance of licenses for new video games or limited the hours that video games can be played by individuals.
+These companies may potentially also be threatened by artificial intelligence based competitive product offerings.
+In addition, many Cloud Computing companies store sensitive consumer information and could be the target of cybersecurity attacks and other types of theft, which could have a negative impact on these companies.
+As a result, Cloud Computing companies may be adversely impacted by government regulations, and may be subject to additional regulatory oversight with regard to privacy concerns and cybersecurity risk.
 These companies are also heavily dependent on intellectual property rights and may be adversely affected by loss or impairment of those rights.
-Video Game & Esports companies could be negatively impacted by disruptions in service caused by hardware or software failure.
-Video Game & Esports companies, especially smaller companies, tend to be more volatile than companies that do not rely heavily on technology.
-The customers and/or suppliers of Video Game & Esports companies may be concentrated in a particular country, region or industry.
-Any adverse event affecting one of these countries, regions or industries could have a negative impact on Video Game & Esports companies.
-Through its portfolio companies' customers and suppliers, the Fund is specifically exposed to Asian Economic Risk and European Economic Risk.
+Cloud Computing companies could be negatively impacted by disruptions in service caused by hardware or software failure, or by interruptions or delays in service by third-party data center hosting facilities and maintenance providers.
+Cloud Computing companies, especially smaller companies, tend to be more volatile than companies that do not rely heavily on technology.
+The customers and/or suppliers of Cloud Computing companies may be concentrated in a particular country, region or industry.
+Any adverse event affecting one of these countries, regions or industries could have a negative impact on Cloud Computing companies.
+Cloud Computing companies may participate in monopolistic practices that could make them subject to higher levels of regulatory scrutiny and/or potential break ups in the future, which could severely impact the viability of these companies.